-Years later, under the load of buried projects and lost comrades, the young jedi digs into the unknown worlds deeper and deeper.
+Years later, under the load of buried projects and lost comrades, the young Jedi digs into the unknown worlds deeper and deeper.
 He comprehends the issues that the Scrum coach didn’t focus on, namely:

 - User story is part of some complex thing.
 Before a project starts it is extremely useful for all team members, including the product owner, to understand this complex thing.
 Without grasping the whole thing, the architect can’t produce robust architecture of the future application.
 The lack of robust architecture leads to projects with:

-- continuously growing price for implementation of each next requirement because it is not obvious how different parts of the application are interconnected
+- continuously growing price for the implementation of each next requirement because it is not obvious how different parts of the application are interconnected

 All mentioned consequences of architecture drawbacks increase project development time and budget.